SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 </div>

 *****
 <br><i>Religion had always been... a sore subject.
 I suppose the most difficult thing about it was that it always reminded me of family.
 I had begun my life as a Catholic; bred, born, and baptised.
 But that had quickly worn out its welcome like Santa Claus and the Easter Bunny.
 I am not sure I ever believed in God.
 I know I tried - I fell to my knees and prayed into the sky, desperate for a sign, a reassurance that I was not throwing my faith into a black hole.
 The Messiah, the Saints, and even the Virgin - they had to have existed.
 So many sources agreed on this fact.
 But were they holy?
 And the miracles...?
-Those, I wasn't so sure about.</i>
+I wasn't sure.</i>

 <i>The Toast & Caramel is a quiet, dusty old speakeasy hidden underneath an old church in Jamaica.
-Whether my Master had built the house of worship himself or instead acquired it in the dawning of the age of skepticism, I could not say.
+Whether my Master had built the house of worship himself or rather acquired it in the dawning of the age of skepticism, I could not say.
 He could, and often did, walk there from his house on the hill.
 When the trip to the Blue Velvet was too arduous, he could often be found here, placing a new record on the player.
 I wasn't sure he had left Jamaica since he had done battle with the Hellbeast.</i>

 <i>I figured my chances to find him here tonight were pretty good.</i>

-<i>I sat in my car, jotting down some half-cooked writing ideas in a notebook, until I see Ivette parallel park behind me.
+<i>I sat in my car, jotting down some half-baked writing ideas in a notebook, until I see Ivette parallel park behind me.
 I stuff my pen and paper into the center console and exit the vehicle.</i>

 <i>Ivette is a little confused.</i>